Dragon Cauldron: Plot summary

-Shimmer, Monkey, Indigo, Thorn and Civet are forced to flee the Green Darkness after encountering the Butcher's soldiers and set off in search of the Smith and the Snail Woman, the only beings capable of repairing Baldy's cauldron, which was cracked when it was stolen from Sambar's treasure vault.
-They camp for the night by a lake in a wasteland that was the site of a former a kingdom destroyed by the Nameless One, a once powerful king and wizard who battled the Five Masters but could not be killed, and was punished by unknown, "terrible" means.
-While getting water, Civet notices a mysterious door at the bottom of the lake bed, from which she can sense a magical presence.
-Later that night the sound of weeping is heard coming from the lake.
-Monkey, Thorn and Civet get pulled onto the lake surface by the needleweed plants growing along the shore, and a whirlpool is created within the lake allowing them to access the door.
-Thorn and Monkey follow Civet inside, who is desperate for a means to supply her magic which has all been used up.
+Shimmer, Monkey, Indigo, Thorn and Civet set off in search of the flying mountain home of the Smith and the Snail Woman, the only beings capable of repairing Baldy's cauldron.
+They camp for the night in a wasteland that was the site of a former a kingdom destroyed by the Nameless One, a once powerful king and wizard who could not be killed, and was punished by unknown terrible means.